• Skip to main content

 • Email

-Lemon brioche pull-apart bread recipe with lemon glaze.
+Lemon brioche pull-apart bread before baking

 If I am going to put in the effort to start a recipe that doesn’t have the instant gratification of something like a cookie, I might as well go big or go home.
 The kind of treat that whether you have to feed a crowd or just you and your spouse (like in my case), you hover over the baking tin and devour it until there’s nothing left.